Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 The LPR’s application for cancellation of removal would be considered and decided upon by an immigration judge in an immigration court and not by the CBP.

-The timeline for cancellation of removal process will depend on the complexity of the case or the workload of the immigration court and the individual’s specific circumstances.
+There is no exact timeline for the completion of the cancellation of the removal process.
+The timeline for cancellation of the removal process will depend on the complexity of the case or the workload of the immigration court and the individual’s specific circumstances.
 It can take several months to a year or more to complete.

-An attorney can help an individual having a lawful permanent residence status with the cancellation of removal process.
+An attorney can help an individual have a lawful permanent residence status by cancelling the removal process.
 Some of the ways an attorney can help include:

 Cancellation of removal can be a complicated process that requires understanding U.S. immigration laws.
-An attorney can provide guidance on the laws and regulations related to the cancellation of removal and oversee that the LPR’s application is completed accurately and thoroughly.
+An attorney can guide the laws and regulations related to the cancellation of removal and oversee that the LPR’s application is completed accurately and thoroughly.

 They can help determine if the LPR meets the eligibility requirements for cancellation of removal.
 If the LPR has a criminal conviction or criminal record, the attorney can assess whether they will be disqualified.
 For example, an LPR is ineligible to apply for a cancellation of removal if they have been convicted of an aggravated felony.